 The best grandparents tend to be full of patience – for their grandchildren as well as for their grandchildren’s mom and dad.
 Even if your grandchildren are boisterous or sometimes misbehave, the best grandparents know that it’s all part of growing up.

 The best grandparents are a rock-solid foundation of love in a child’s life.
-Children need to know that no matter what might be going on in their lives, no matter what disappointments they might encounter at school or on the street out in the world, they are always safe and loved at grandma’s house.
+Children need to know that no matter what might be going on in their lives, no matter what disappointments they might encounter at school or on the street, they are always safe and loved at grandma’s house.

 Successful grandparents learn once again how to see the world through a child’s eyes.
 This is a surprising and wonderful privilege of being a grandparent – we get to interact with our grandchildren and live life, for a little while, with their sense of time and their capacity for wonder.

 The best grandparents know how to listen.
-Just being there to listen to your grandchildren’s stories and encourage their enthusiasms is a wonderful gift to give.
+Just being there to listen to your grandchildren’s stories and encourage their enthusiasm is a wonderful gift to give.

 Being a grandparent isn’t always about buying gifts or hosting dinners or taking your grandchildren on special vacations or anything like that.
 Aside from all of the fun things to do together with your grandchildren (which are wonderful), some of the best gifts you can offer your grandchildren are just the gifts of your time and your presence.
 Children learn a great deal just from being in the same room with you, watching how you prepare a meal, listening to you sing your favorite song.